tembo-io/website/landing/src/content/blog/2024-02-13-connection-poolers/index.md

 During the experiments, I also collected information about CPU utilization.
 Let’s see how the poolers use the CPU when exercised at their maximum throughput.

-The following plot demonstrates that with 50 clients, PgBouncer’s CPU utilization reaches ~100% (i.e., full utilization in one core).
+The following plot demonstrates that with 50 clients, PgBouncer’s CPU utilization reaches **~100%** (i.e., full utilization in one core).
 We again see the downside of its single-threaded implementation.
 The mitigation could be to add more PgBouncer instances.

 ![CPU Utilization](./012_cpu_utilization.png)

-In contrast, Pgcat uses CPU most efficiently by being able to support 1250 connections within 400% CPU utilization, whereas Supavisor uses 700% for 100 clients.
+In contrast, PgCat uses CPU most efficiently by being able to support 1,250 connections within **400%** CPU utilization, whereas Supavisor uses **700%** for 100 clients.
 In theory, PgCat and Supavisor have more room for better scalability due to their ability to utilize more cores.

 ### Latency with 1250 clients